naga-k/soulcaster/tasks/coding_agent_plan.md

 - Cluster status automatically updates to "pr_opened" on success

 Checklist:
-- Ensure `GITHUB_TOKEN` has access to the repo (private repos require `repo` scope for classic PATs, or fine-grained token permissions including `Contents: Read/Write` and `Pull requests: Read/Write`).
-- Ensure any GitHub org SSO requirement is authorized for the token.
+- Ensure user is signed in with GitHub OAuth (required for all environments - local and production).
+- User's GitHub token must have `repo` and `read:user` scopes (automatically granted during OAuth flow).
+- For private repos or org repos: ensure user has write access to the repository.
+- If org has SSO enabled: user must authorize the OAuth app for that organization in their GitHub settings.
 - Ensure the repo URL is correct (the runner infers `github_repo_url` from feedback items; stale fallback URLs should not persist across runs).